Steve Sample Sr.: Publications

 In 1982, Sample wrote the textbook An Approach to Mainstream Jazz and Pop Harmony.
 He has published both original compositions and arrangements with the Dallas Jazz Orchestra (now known as Dallas' Original Jazz Orchestra).
 In addition, he has published a string orchestra arrangement of "Silent Night" with Belwin Publishers.
-Since retiring, he has continued to send arrangements to the SuperJazz Big Band in Birmingham, Alabama.
+After retiring, he continued to send arrangements to the SuperJazz Big Band in Birmingham, Alabama.
 He has written for the Los Angeles Resonance Flute Consortium and the trombone section of the Los Angeles Philharmonic Orchestra.

-Sample became acquainted with the FINALE music software program in 1988 and has become adept with its writing and printing aspects, using a Macintosh computer.
+Sample became acquainted with the FINALE music software program in 1988 and became adept with its writing and printing aspects, as an early adopter in using a Macintosh computer.